hoshiyuki-tamako/atelier_online_data_unpack/development.md

 {
   "DF": 10010001, // id of the item
-  "CATEG": 11, // Category ID, see Enums ECategory for all the types "GEN": 1001, // weapon type, relationship to chara.WEAPON[].GEN "PRIO": 10010001, // previous item, for sorting "KANA": "ジュウコウセキ", // use for translate other languages "ICON": 1001,
+  "CATEG": 11, // Category ID, see Enums ECategory for all the types "GEN": 1001, // ESubCategory, relationship to chara.WEAPON[].GEN "PRIO": 10010001, // previous item, for sorting "KANA": "ジュウコウセキ", // use for translate other languages "ICON": 1001,